lincolnpoh/github-learning-repo/README.md

 - 'git commit --amend -m "[Insert the comment we want to replace with]"': --amend flag is a very useful and convinient flag for us to use when dealing with commits.
 Sometimes, we might want to fix a comment which we commited, maybe due to typo error, or just bad choice of words.
 We fix it with the --amend flag, which allow us to amend our previous commit.
 Note that we CANNOT specify a specific commit Id.
 We could only amend the very previous commit.

-- "git commit --amend --no-edit": When dealing with "git commit", adding the --amend flag along with "--no-edit" flag enables us to add staged changes (which we might have forgotten to add during committing), without updating the commit message.
+- "git commit --amend --no-edit": When dealing with "git commit", adding the --amend flag along with "--no-edit" flag enable us to add staged changes (which we might have forgotten to add during committing), without updating the commit message.
 Very useful to keep note of.

 - "git log": This will give us a log of all the past commits.
 If the log is too long, we could exit by pressing "q" button in the terminal.

+- "git log --graph --oneline --decorate": This will show git log with one line per commit, with a graph, displaying all the merging of branches.

 - 'git commit -a -m "[Insert message]"': This command is a shortcut for the combination of "git add ." and 'git commit -m "[Insert message]"'.
 We could further shorten this command to 'git commit -am "[Insert message]"'